 Fifth through eighth graders create functional and beautiful objects from wood

 Students create a variety of utilitarian objects from wood: spoons, simple propellers, bowls, stools, and small boxes.
-Wood is a challenging medium and students learn the importance of planning and preparation.
-Students also learn about the usage of tools – saws, rasps, gouge and mallet, drills, and carving knives.
-Through practice they develop a sense of form and learn to work together in safe woodshop environment.
+Wood is a challenging medium, and students learn the importance of planning and preparation.
+Students also learn about the usage of tools: saws, rasps, gouge and mallet, drills, and carving knives.
+Through practice they develop a sense of form and learn to work together in a safe woodshop environment.

 Studies in color and form

 First and second graders explore the interaction of color while listening to a simple story.
 Children paint primary, secondary, and tertiary colors, and delight in the variety of color combinations and the “personality” of each.
 Third graders create compositions that express the content of a story as well as the mood of a season.
 The children see forms arise from the color: a bluish tree against a moonlit winter sky or a golden pyramid amidst the dry desert sands.